dusanlekic22/ISA-projekat/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is how to install neccesseray prerequisites.
 * npm
   ```sh
   npm install